 Here are the high-level specs comparing the two addsfit models.
 The main benefit of the MAX model is that there is a greater stroke force, though the mini is plenty painful enough for me.
-It also has a variety of accessory end pieces…I mostly only use the pointy one, so that’s of little interest to me.
+The Max also has a wider variety of accessory end pieces…I mostly only use the pointy one, so that’s of little interest to me.
 Against the greater stroke force and range of attachments would be a notably heavier and more expensive unit.
-I can’t see the benefit for me for the MAX model.
-If I got something bigger I would instead go for a much bigger, mains-powered Thumper Mini Pro because it has two heads to cover a larger area (but its relatively heavy).
+There is no extra benefit for me for the MAX model as I have the Thumper, however, there IS some benefit to having both a smaller and larger percussive massager ie getting the Max and Mini is a sensible idea if you currently have no similar products.

 addsfit Mini Review – Other Points

 It’s easy to use.
 Press and hold the button to turn it on or off, or just press the button to toggle between the 3-speed modes.
 If you want to change one of the accessory heads you just pull it out and push the other one in, they stay in firmly and need a little tug to get out.

 The black cylinder on the MAx contains a large and relatively long-lasting battery.
 It can be a little hard to get in and out of the main unit, however, you only need to do that to put in away in the case and not to charge it.
 You charge it from the hole in the base which is also next to the on-off button.
 Confusingly there is a further on-off plus intensity-button to the rear of the main circular area at the top.

 I love the usefulness of the range of attachments however they are not easy to get on and off.
 I guess the counter-argument to that is that they never come off accidentally.

 An interesting and different alternative for recovery and massage is the PowerDot – essentially a smart, sport-focused tens machine that you control with an app.
 Failing that, these are more conventional alternatives.